coldnebo/dcs-si-exporter/README.md

 ## License

-`SayIntentionsExport.lua` is released via the [GPLv3 License here](./LICENSE).
+`SayIntentionsExport.lua` is released via the [GPLv3 License here](./SayIntentionsExport/dcs-si-exporter-LICENSE.txt).
+This is now included with the redistribution zip.

-2025-04-13 Why did you change your license?
+* 2025-04-13 Why did you change your license?

 Because while I did not copy code verbatim from the DCS SRS project, there were several times I did deep dives into that project to understand the low level apis in DCS, so I want to more formally credit Ciran Fisher